xtaci/grasshopper/README.md

 ```sh
 ncat -e /bin/cat -k -u -l 5000
 ```
-### Step 2: Start a Level-2 Relayer to the Echo Server
+### Step 2: Start a Level-2 Relay to the Echo Server

-Run the following command to start a relayer:
+Run the following command to start a relay:

 ```sh
 ./grasshopper start --ci aes --co none -l "127.0.0.1:4001" -n "127.0.0.1:5000"
 ```

-- `--ci aes`: Applies cryptography on incoming packets.
+- `--ci aes`: Applies encryption to incoming packets.
-- `--co none`: Transfers plaintext to the `ncat` echo server.
+- `--co none`: Forwards plaintext to the `ncat` echo server.

-### Step 3: Start a Level-1 Relayer to the Level-2 Relayer
+### Step 3: Start a Level-1 Relay to the Level-2 Relay

-Run the following command to start another relayer:
+Run the following command to start another relay:

 ```sh
 ./grasshopper start --ci none --co aes -l "127.0.0.1:4000" -n "127.0.0.1:4001"
 ```

-- `--ci none`: No cryptography is applied to incoming packets.
+- `--ci none`: No encryption is applied to incoming packets.
-- `--co aes`: Encrypts and relays packets to the next hop.
+- `--co aes`: Encrypts packets and forwards them to the next hop.

 ### Step 4: Start a Demo Client

-Use `ncat` to send UDP packets and interact with the relayer chain:
+Use `ncat` to send UDP packets and interact with the relay chain:

 ```sh
 ncat -u 127.0.0.1 2132
 ```

-## Case-Ⅱ Secure DNS query(random selection)
+### Case II: Secure DNS Query (Random Selection)
 ```
 ┌──────────── YOUR─LAPTOP ──────────────┐           ┌────────── CLOUD─SERVER ───────────┐
 │                                       │           │                                   │